mbtaylor/jarrow/README.md

 [STIL](http://www.starlink.ac.uk/stil/)/[TOPCAT](http://www.starlink.ac.uk/topcat/).

-This library probably does less clever stuff than the Apache one (e.g. there is no attempt at parallel I/O), but it's much more compact and has no external dependencies.
+This library probably does less clever stuff than the Apache one but it's much more compact and has no external dependencies.

 Building